ricarflores/KingTide-Socket-Api/README.md

 ```

 # API Descriptio
-For the API use need to sent a API KEY in the headers
+For the API use need to sent a API KEY in the headers like authorization
-  - authorization

 If you no include the API KEY in the requets you will recibe a 401 response

 ## For test end point